-Required Skill/ability 5: Excellent organizational skills; demonstrated ability writing grants; working knowledge of MS Office.
+Required Skill/ability 5: Excellent organizational skills; strong writing abilities; working knowledge of MS Office.

 Posting Position Title: Manager 2

-Required Skill/ability 3: Demonstrated ability to report on the status of project deliverables and draft and submit project updates to Yale team and study sponsor.
+Required Skill/ability 3: Demonstrated ability to report on the status of project deliverables, draft and submit project updates to Yale team and study sponsor.

 Work Week: Standard (M-F equal number of hours per day)

 Required Skill/ability 1: Strong knowledge of Good Clinical Practice guidelines.
 Demonstrated ability interpreting federal, state, University and sponsor policies and regulations.
 Demonstrated ability with interpreting complex clinical trial protocols and federal, state, local guidelines.